spirit-island/spirit-island-mod/CUSTOM.md

+### Editors
+- There are currently 3 editors: Spirit, Power, and Blight
+- They are found on right side of mod by click the "Show Editors" button

 ### Spirits
 - Place object onto spirit editor, this will add the "Spirit" tag as well as basic scripting
 - Set name of object to that of spirit